 In 2011, Connie Britton’s family was complete.
 “The second I saw his picture, I was done,” Britton said of viewing the baby boy’s photo for the first time.
 Living in Nashville, where she had moved to film the country-western television drama, Britton turned her house into a home for Yoby.
 This included renovating her office into a nursery and getting two dogs who would become the toddler’s playmates.
 When finally uniting with Yoby, Britton said: “It was such a wonderful moment of completion.
 I was just grinning from ear to ear.”

-Yoby is now almost ten years old.
-In an interview with the motherhood blog SheKnows last year, Connie Britton shared some adorable tidbits about her son Yoby’s childhood.
+Yoby is now 11-years-old.
+In an interview with the motherhood blog SheKnows back in 2020, Connie Britton shared some adorable tidbits about her son Yoby’s childhood.
 Apparently, his favorite food is truffle fries, his favorite book is Ferdinand (love), and he’s only allowed to use the iPad while on a plane.
 Pro-tip from Connie (passed on to her from celeb super-mom Nicole Kidman): the rule makes travel with the little ones a lot easier.
 Especially when jet-setting between Los Angeles, New York City, and Tennessee.

 Although Connie Britton doesn’t post too many pics of her adopted son, her social media does include a few gems.
-Recently, on Britton’s 53rd birthday, she shared some special photos with her little man.
+On Britton’s 53rd birthday, she shared some special photos with her little man.
+As far as if she’s ready to adopt another child, the actor is pretty open to it but not in any rush.
+“Once you become a parent, you’re like, ‘Oh, this isn’t super easy.
+This is challenging!,” she noted.